sindro.me

 I had two problems with Home Assistant’s presence detection.

 The first: GPS tells you if someone is home, but not where in the house they are.
 My home has six OpenWrt access points spread across three floors.
-They already know exactly which phone is connected to which AP at every moment — that’s room-level presence, right there in the hostapd logs, screaming to be used.
+They already know exactly which phone is connected to which AP at every moment — that’s room-level presence data, sitting right there in the WiFi stack, screaming to be used.
 Knowing who’s in which room opens up a whole class of automations that GPS can’t touch: lights that follow you, climate control per occupied room, a dashboard that shows the household at a glance.

 The second: our housekeeper stays at our place a couple days a week.
 I don’t want to set up a full HA account for her, install the companion app on her phone, or deal with GPS permissions.
 But I do need to know if she’s home — because my alarm automation needs to know whether the house is actually empty before arming.
 Her phone connects to WiFi.
 That’s all I need.

-So I wrote openwrt-ha-presence: a state machine that parses AP-STA-CONNECTED / AP-STA-DISCONNECTED events from hostapd, builds per-person home/away state with room-level tracking, and publishes it to Home Assistant via MQTT Discovery.
-It augments GPS presence with room information and covers people who don’t have the companion app.
-No cloud, no beacons, no polling.
-Python, async, ~900 lines of actual logic.
+So I wrote openwrt-ha-presence: a state machine that scrapes RSSI metrics directly from your OpenWrt APs, figures out which room each person is in by signal strength, and publishes per-person home/away state to Home Assistant via MQTT Discovery.
+No cloud, no beacons, no log parsing, no time-series database.
+Python, async, ~600 lines of actual logic.

 Home Assistant room tracking history